Some algorithms for the mean curvature flow under topological changes: Some Benchmark Problems.

 In Figure \ref{fig8}, the phase field method is used to compute the evolution of the solution, and we find that these two circles separate.
 The distance between these two circles is $d=0.02$, the spatial size is $h=0.0018$, the interaction length is $\epsilon=0.002$, and the time step size is $k = 4\times10^{-6}$.
-In Figure \ref{fig9}, the energy minimization method is used to compute the evolution of the solution, and we find that these two circles separate.
-The distance between these two circles is $d=0.02$, the spatial size is $h=0.0018$, the interaction length is $\epsilon=0.002$, and the time step size is $k = 4\times10^{-6}$.
+In Figure \ref{fig9}, {using the same data for Figure \ref{fig8},} the energy minimization method is used to compute the evolution of the solution, and we find that these two circles separate.
 Using a small $\epsilon$, those two methods give very similar results as the level set method.
 However, with a small $\epsilon$, the required computational cost increases significantly.
 The Figure \ref{energy3} indicates the energy change over time for both the phase field method and the energy minimization method.
 We observe that the energy decreases gradually until time 0.018, and then decreases sharply until it reaches 0.
 This test validates that the interaction length plays a crucial role for some initial conditions.